PierreBeucher/cloudypad/README.md

 - Configuration: install everything on instance (gaming server, GPU drivers, etc.)
   - Currently managed via [NixOS](https://nixos.org/)

-A small framework, Cloudy Box, allow seamless integration of both technologies.
+A small framework, **Cloudy Box**, allow seamless integration of both technologies.

-#### Is it possible to deploy something else than Gaming servers ?
+### Is it possible to deploy something else than Gaming servers ?

 Yes !
 Underlying Cloudy Box framework is actually designed for that: easy deployment of Cloud infrastructure with NixOS (or other configuration tools).
 In the future it will be merged-out of this project to become a more generic Cloudy Box CLI and/or API project which Cloudy Pad will use.

 If you're interested in these features, do not hesitate to reach me directly - my email is on my GitHub account.

-#### Will Cloudy Pad become a paid product ?
+### Will Cloudy Pad become a paid product ?

 Probably not in it's current form.
 Considering I'm really _not_ happy about the [enshittification of the internet](https://en.wikipedia.org/wiki/Enshittification), Cloudy Pad will remain FOSS - at least for personal use.